-- 1. Go to the Policies page. - 2.
-Choose Mobile Devices from the views selector. - 3.
-Click the policy name.
+- 1. Go to the Policies page.

+- 2. Choose Mobile Devices from the views selector.

+- 3. Click the policy name.
 This will open the policy settings page.

+- 4. Configure the policy settings as needed.
+Settings are organized under the following categories:

 - General

 - Details

 - Device Management

 - Security

 - Password

 - Profiles